wekan/wekanstudio/README.md

 Native apps will be added for many CPU/OS.
 They will use APIs of above web framework.

+## Security

+See https://redbean.dev about DDoS protection, sandboxing, asan and other security features.

 ## Docs

 See at this `docs/starting.md` how to build `wekan.com` and run it.